-- 1. Informs the following personnel of the outbreak: - Consultant in Communicable Disease Control - Chief Executive - Executive Director Lead - On-call Executive Director. - 2.
-Discusses with the Infection Prevention Team actions required prior to an Outbreak Committee Meeting. - 3.
-Discusses with the Matron Infection Prevention the appropriate membership of the Outbreak Committee. - 4.
+- 1. Informs the following personnel of the outbreak: - Consultant in Communicable Disease Control - Chief Executive - Executive Director Lead - On-call Executive Director - 2.
+Discuss with the Infection Prevention Team actions required prior to an Outbreak Committee Meeting. - 3.
+Discusses with the Operational Nurse Manager appropriate membership of the Outbreak Committee. - 4.
 Prepares surveillance data for communication at the Outbreak Committee Meeting. - 5.
 Attends the Outbreak Committee meeting to provide expert advice on management and likely progress of the outbreak. - 6.
-Ensures daily communication with the rest of the IPT and areas affected by the outbreak. - 7.
+Ensure daily communication with the rest of the IPT and areas affected by the outbreak. - 7.
 Provides on-going expert advice to clinicians on management of affected and exposed patients.